utdata/icj-class/static-apps/static-04.md

 ## Make it pretty and publish

+### Index updates

-- Replace our Pirate ipsum text with something creative you write that introduces this blog about a ship's travel.
+- On the index, add an H1 headline and replace our ipsum text with something creative you write that introduces this blog about a ship's travel.
 - When viewed on a desktop, the display of the index is really wide and not very readable.
 Play with the column [grid](https://getbootstrap.com/docs/4.1/layout/grid/) on the index so that the content uses full width on mobile, but fewer columns at the `sm`, `md` and higher breakpoints.
-The content should be centered on the page, though.
+The content should be centered on the page, though, which you can do by applying an [offset](https://getbootstrap.com/docs/4.1/layout/grid/#offsetting-columns) to move the column over to the right.

+### Detail layout updates

+- Since the author information is the same for each detail page, update the `detail.njk` page to include the `pirate.jpg` photo and a byline and credit.
+That will add it to all three detail pages.

+### Detail page updates

+- Add some content to all three detail pages so you can easily tell them apart when you view those pages.
+Like new headlines.
+The text can just be different lorem ipsum text.
+Add a different Kraken photo to each page, with an img-fluid class.
 - Now that you know a little about Nunjucks blocks, note that the `base.njk` template has a block for "page_title".
-Override the default page_title with one appropriate for each of your three Ship's Log entries.
-Like resusing the headline.
+Override the default page_title with one appropriate for each of your three detail pages, perhaps using your blog entry headline.

+### Publish and check

 - Publish this using Github Pages using the `docs` directory.

 ---